A STACK, or Stack, is a collection of elements used to organize and manipulate elements in a specific order.

 In addition to these basic operations, other operations can also be performed on a STACK, such as checking if it is empty or accessing the top element without removing it.

 There are multiple ways to implement a STACK.
-Generally, a simple Array is used, as it is very efficient at adding and removing the last element.
+Generally, a simple Array is used, as it is very efficient for adding and removing the last element.

 Properties

-It makes sense to use a STACK when storing elements during a process that we will later need to reverse, so it is predictable that we will need the elements in reverse order.
+It makes sense to use a STACK when storing elements during a process that we will later unwind, as it is likely that we will need the elements in reverse order.

-A STACK is similar to a stack of physical objects, such as a stack of plates, where only the top element can be accessed.
-For example, you take clothes out of the washing machine and stack them.
-When you pick them up again, you take them in reverse order.
+A STACK is similar to a stack of physical objects, like a stack of plates, where you can only access the top element.
+For example, you take the clothes out of the washing machine and stack them up.
+When you go to pick them up again, you take them in reverse order.

 I like to illustrate the use of a stack when disassembling a machine.
 You remove screws and keep them organized.
-When you put it back together, you will need the first screw you removed.
-That’s the purpose of a stack.
+When you reassemble it, you will need the first screw you removed first.
+This illustrates the purpose of a stack.

-In computer science, for example, we have the case of the memory stack.
-Every time a function calls another, it passes parameters in a Stack.
-When the functions end, the parameters are needed in reverse order to the one they were put in.
+In computing, for example, we have the case of the memory STACK.
+Every time one function calls another, it passes parameters on a Stack.
+When the functions finish, the parameters are needed in the reverse order they were put in.

-But that’s not the only example.
-Whenever you have to save elements throughout a process, which you later need to traverse in reverse, a Stack may be the right fit.
+This is not the only example.
+Whenever you need to store elements throughout a process that you later have to traverse in reverse order, a Stack might fit your needs.

 Stack Example in Different Programming Languages

-Below are examples of how a stack can be implemented in different programming languages:
+Below are examples of how to implement a stack in different programming languages:

 using System;